Director: Alan Kaschub, Corthell Hall, Gorham

 The jury panel will determine the level of performance, grade the performance pass/fail, and submit a written evaluation that will be included in the student's file.

-Students who fail the jury will be placed on probation.
-Students who fail two consecutive juries will be dismissed from the program.
+Level juries are a summative assessment of student progress.
+Students who fail a level jury will be placed on probation.
+Students who fail two consecutive level juries will be dismissed from the program.
 Students are required to perform at the appropriate level of competence as established by the music faculty; they may perform required recitals only after attaining appropriate jury levels.

 Students must earn grades of C- or better in all courses that count toward fulfillment of major requirements.
 Grades of D and F do not fulfill prerequisite requirements.
 No course may be repeated more than once.
 Students who fail in the second attempt to pass a course with a grade of C- or better will be dismissed from the program.
 Additional requirements for music education majors are listed under Program Requirements.